OPEN your business

 - Department of Ecology – Regulates waste, pollutants, and water rights, etc.

 - Department of Financial Institutions – Regulates franchise requirements, business investments, and business loans, etc.

 - Human Rights Commission – Regulates public accommodations and non- discrimination, etc.

 - Department of Labor and Industries – Regulates workplace safety, workers’ compensation, and employment regulations, etc.

 - Liquor and Cannabis Board – Issues licenses and permits.
-Educates and enforces laws and regulations on production, sale, and serving of alcohol and the production, distribution and sales of marijuana and tobacco products.
+Educates and enforces laws and regulations on production, sale, and serving of alcohol and the production, distribution and sales of marijuana, tobacco and vapor products.

 - Department of Natural Resources – Regulates forest practices, surface mining, etc.